hmslima/sambahsacompletegrammar/sambahsa.md

 ### VERBS WITH “EH” + CONSONANT

-Verbs with a vowel “eh” followed by a consonant, the “eh” becomes “oh” when in the past tense and past participle.
+In verbs with a vowel “eh” followed by a consonant, the “eh” becomes “oh” when in the past tense and past participle.

 **Ghehd –** to be able to, can